Catherine Debrunner

-Catherine Debrunner (born 11 April 1995) is a Swiss athlete and teacher.
-She has competed for Team Switzerland at the 2019 World Para Athletics Championships where she won a gold and silver medal.
+Catherine Debrunner (born 11 April 1995) is a Swiss athlete competing in the T53 wheelchair division.
+She won five gold medals at the 2024 Paralympics in Paris including one for the T54 Marathon.

+Since winning at her marathon debut in the 2022 Berlin Marathon, she has won 10 times a World Marathon Majors.

+She has competed for Team Switzerland since 2008 and has won multiple World- and European Championship medals, as well as Paralympic Medals.

 Early life

 Debrunner was born on 11 April 1995 in Mettendorf, Switzerland.
 Due to a birth defect in her spine, she uses a wheelchair.
 While attending a sports camp in Nottwil, she met her future trainer and coach Paul Odermatt.
+Since 2021 she is coached by Arno Mul (NED).